molnara/crimson-veil/DEVELOPMENT_GUIDE.md

    - Read current CHANGELOG.txt from /mnt/project/
    - Add new entries at top under "Recent Changes" for ALL changes made this session
    - Also add to v0.X.0 feature list if it's a new feature
+   - Update ROADMAP.txt if completing items or adding to technical debt section
    - Copy updated CHANGELOG.txt to /mnt/user-data/outputs/
+   - Copy updated ROADMAP.txt to /mnt/user-data/outputs/ (if modified)
+   - Copy all modified .gd files to /mnt/user-data/outputs/
-   - Copy all modified files to /mnt/user-data/outputs/
+   - Copy all modified .tscn files to /mnt/user-data/outputs/
+   - Copy project.godot if modified
    - Provide suggested commit message based on changes
 3. **At start of new sessions**: Read CHANGELOG.txt to see what's been done previously

-**Important**: CHANGELOG.txt is only modified when preparing a commit, not during development.
-This keeps the file clean and only shows "official" committed changes.
+**Important**: CHANGELOG.txt and ROADMAP.txt are only modified when preparing a commit, not during development.
+This keeps files clean and only shows "official" committed changes.

 ### Commit Preparation Checklist
 When user says they want to commit:
 - [ ] Read /mnt/project/CHANGELOG.txt
+- [ ] Read /mnt/project/ROADMAP.txt
 - [ ] Add entries for all changes this session (newest first)
+- [ ] Update ROADMAP.txt (mark completions, add to technical debt if refactoring)
 - [ ] Copy CHANGELOG.txt to outputs
+- [ ] Copy ROADMAP.txt to outputs (if modified)
 - [ ] Copy all modified .gd files to outputs
+- [ ] Copy all new .gd files to outputs (with proper folder structure)
 - [ ] Copy all modified .tscn files to outputs
 - [ ] Copy project.godot if modified
 - [ ] Provide git commit message suggestion